Paula Schulz-Hanssen

-Paula Schulz-Hanssen (born 1 April 2003) is a German amateur golfer.
-She won the 2019 European Young Masters and the 2020 European Ladies Amateur.
+Paula Schulz-Hanssen (born 1 April 2003) is a German amateur golfer and Arizona State Sun Devils women's golfer.
+She won the 2019 European Young Masters and the 2020 European Ladies Amateur individually, and the 2019 European Young Masters, the 2020 European Girls' Team Championship and the 2024 European Ladies' Team Championship with Germany.

 Amateur career

-Schulz-Hanssen, as a member of the German National Team, won the European Girls' Team Championship and was runner-up at the European Ladies' Team Championship in 2020 behind the Swedish team.
+Schulz-Hanssen, as a member of the German National Team, won the 2020 European Girls' Team Championship and was runner-up at the 2020 European Ladies' Team Championship, after she lost 3 & 2 to Linn Grant in the final and the Swedish team won 2–1.
 The year before, she won the European Young Masters both individually and with the team.
+She went on to win the 2024 European Ladies' Team Championship alongside Helen Briem and Chiara Horder, where she secured two points in the final against France that ended 4–2.

 In 2019, she recorded a victory at the Doral-Publix Junior Classic, and advanced to the quarterfinals in The R&A's Girls Amateur Championship.
 She finished in the top-10 in all but one of her six starts in 2020, including a win at the Swiss Ladies Amateur.
+She advanced to the quarterfinals of The Women's Amateur Championship.